 Once your baby arrives, issues and questions will pop up daily.
 Of course, you'll have lots of questions about your baby's health and development, but there will be practical issues to deal with as well.
 For example:

 - How do you apply for a birth certificate for your baby?
-What about a Social Security number?
-(For information, see Getting a Social Security Number For Your Baby.)
+How do you get a Social Security number for your child?

 - If you are the mother, what are your rights to nurse in public?

 - How can you arrange for health insurance for your new baby?

 - How can you make sure that the baby products you buy are safe?